The Art of Peace (Teachings of the Founder of Aikido)

 The sense one draws from Allison’s insight about culture is that no country in history has ever treated its citizens equitably.
 In America, the stain of slavery and native Indian displacement remain festering wounds.
 When and if those wounds heal, America’s sphere of influence will either grow or diminish.
 In China, it may be the wounds of Uighur discrimination and Han superiority that wounds its future as a hegemon.
 In Afghanistan, the unfair treatment of women may doom its sphere of influence.
-In Russia, it will be the mistakes Putin makes in violating the sovereignty of Ukraine and Georgia.
+In Russia, it will be the mistakes Putin makes in violating the sovereignty of Ukraine.

 Every nation’s sphere of influence is affected by internal cultural errors and external cultural influences.
 Only a state that adjusts to the demands of its culture will survive.
 Culture is not exportable, but it has weight.
 Foreign cultures can only be an influencer to other countries.
 A culture imposed by force will fail as both America and France proved in Vietnam.
 Cultural change must come from its own citizens as it did with the U.S.S.R. in 1991.

 Spheres of influence evolve.
 They are not static.

 America’s goal should be to understand other cultures.
 In that understanding, there must be acceptance of a competitor’s sphere of influence.
 Allison is not suggesting America withdraw from the world stage, but that engagement be along the lines of a containment strategy like that proposed by the former ambassador to Russia, George Kennan, in the 1950s.
 Kennan’s long memorandum is born of an intimate understanding of Russian culture.